-The design of the UltraVision accommodates virtually every concept possible in Ultrasound from emulating one channel to implementing ten thousand channels by attaching modules.
+The design of the UltraVision accommodates virtually every concept possible in Ultrasound from emulating one channel to implementing ten thousand channels by attaching 64 channel modules.
 The design also allows the researcher access to every stage of the signal processing chain.
-There is an Application Programming Interface available to the user, or the UltraVision company can also supply programs to implement specific code for the researchers needs.
+There is an Application Programming Interface available to the user, or the UltraVision Company can also supply programs to implement specific code for the researchers needs.

 The analog to digital converters are 14-bits and supply 75dBFS clarity and operate at 40 or 60 MHz.
 All the beam-formation is also processed with focusing and steering coefficients updated at the clock speed of 40 or 60 MHz.

-Complete control over the transmit functionality is available to the researcher in that he or she may design each transducer element's waveform with 4.15 nanosecond granularity of positive, negative, ground or high impedance.
+Complete control over the transmit functionality is available to the researcher in that they design up to 512 waveforms applied to each transducer's element's waveform with 4.15 nanosecond granularity of positive, negative, ground or high impedance.
 Lead Zirconium Titanate (PZT) elements and even well designed single crystal elements with multiple matching layers and damping backing layers have a relatively narrow bandwidth of 70-120% which limit their sensitivity to ranges in the 1- 30 MHz useful transducers and are thus insensitive to the changes at 250 MHz where the pulsers operate so this form of pulse width modulation is an effective method of modulating the power or waveform in each element.
-This method facilitates spatial apodization windows to be placed over the apertures of multiple elements for visibly better imaging than using a square spatially apodized window.
+This method facilitates spatially apodized windows to be placed over the apertures of multiple elements for visibly better imaging than using a square spatially apodized window.
 Codes like Golay Codes can be implemented by the researcher who may then take the RF element or beam-formed data to apply through a description process of his or her own design.